Mental Health Advocate of the Year

 The TA Sweet award is presented annually to a non-physician member of the pulbic who has made a major contribution to the understanding of mental illness and its impact on individuals in society.

 Previous recipients have included leaders in volunteer and community activities, people from the field of journalism and individuals who suffer from mental illness.
 Our most recent recipients were: Ron Ellis, Lt.
 General (Ret.)
 Roméo Dallaire, Anne Murray, Phil Upshall, Senator Michael Kirby, William MacPhee, Michael Bay, Robert Munsch, Sister Margaret Smith, Margaret Trudeau, Voices from the Street, Brother Richard MacPhee, Clara Hughes, Ann Dowsett Johnston and Sgt.
 Lorna Bruce.

 Dr. Ted A. Sweet was the Secretary of the Ontario Neuro-Psychiatric Association from 1946 until the early 1960s, well after the ONPA had changed its name to the Ontario Psychiatric Association in 1956.
 His characteristic signature appeared throughout the minute books of that period.
 He was a physician at the Ontario Hospital, Whitby, until his retirement in 1965.
 In his will, he left a bequest to the OPA that was to be used for a good purpose.

-The 2017 OPA TA Sweet Award – Mental Health Advocate of the Year Winner is Michael Landsberg
+The 2018 OPA TA Sweet Award – Mental Health Advocate of the Year Winner is Heather Stuart